mkmojo/inbox/ocr/README.md

 6. [ ] CSS dashboard theme (Do I need flask-admin)
 7. [ ] Test [new techniques][1] for better recoginition quality
 8. [ ] Switch sqlite out for postgresql
+9. [ ] Add in Flask-admin for user logged in

 [1]: https://news.ycombinator.com/item?id=9775753